Wilhelm Jakobs: Early years and education

 Wilhelm Jakobs was born on 10 February 1858 in Diezenkausen as the eldest child of Wilhelm Jakobs (1832–1913) and Luise, born Luise Simon.
 His father, a respected farmer and blacksmith, held public office and was known for his poetic inclinations, earning him the nickname "poet behind the plow" among the foresters.

-Wilhelm attended elementary school in Waldbröl and later pursued education at the Friedrich-Wilhelm Gymnasium in Cologne, graduating on 17 July 1877.
+Wilhelm attended elementary school in Waldbröl and secondary school at the Friedrich-Wilhelm Gymnasium in Cologne, graduating on 17 July 1877.
 He then enrolled in mechanical engineering at the Berlin Gewerbeakademie (later Technical University) on 9 October 1877.
-On 22 November 1882, he successfully passed the first state examination for mechanical engineering.
+On 22 November 1882, he passed the first state examination for mechanical engineering.

-Following his graduation, Wilhelm gained practical experience in railroad workshops and completed military service as a one-year volunteer at the railroad regiment.
-He subsequently focused on locomotive construction in Hanover and successfully passed the locomotive examination between 1886 and 1888.
-From 16 July 1888 onwards, he served as a railroad official at the railway directorate in Cologne.
+Following his graduation, Wilhelm worked in railroad workshops and completed military service as a one-year volunteer at the railroad regiment.
+He then focused on locomotive construction in Hanover and passed the locomotive examination between 1886 and 1888.
+From 16 July 1888 onwards, he worked as a railroad official at the railway directorate in Cologne.

 On 28 August 1895, Wilhelm married Else Luyken and established his first household in St. Johann.
 Together, they had five sons born between 1896 and 1905.
 In 1896, Wilhelm was called back to Cologne but retired from civil service in 1900 to become the head of the Rastatt wagon factory.
-On 10 April 1901, he was granted a patent by the Imperial Patent Office for a "passenger car consisting of several articulated sections, two of which each rest on a common bogie with the ends facing each other."
-This innovative design, known as the Jakobs bogie, is now utilized by numerous railcars and multiple units worldwide.
-It allows for increased efficiency and reduced weight by connecting adjacent car body ends on a shared bogie.
+On 10 April 1901, the Imperial Patent Office granted him a patent for a "passenger car consisting of several articulated sections, two of which each rest on a common bogie with the ends facing each other."
+This bogie, known as the Jakobs bogie, was since adopted by numerous railcars and multiple units worldwide.
+In this construction, two adjacent car body ends of railway vehicles are based on a common bogie from which effort and weight can be saved.

-In the spring of 1914, Wilhelm became one of the two managing directors of the Association of German Wagon Factories, which was established in Berlin.
-He relocated with his family to Berlin-Dahlem to assume this position.
+In the spring of 1914, Wilhelm became one of the two managing directors of the Association of German Wagon Factories, which was established in Berlin, and relocated with his family to Berlin-Dahlem.